scijava/scyjava/README.md

     jvm_started()
         Return true iff a Java virtual machine (JVM) has been started.

+    jvm_version()
+        Gets the version of the JVM as a tuple, with each dot-separated digit as one element.
+        Characters in the version string beyond only numbers and dots are ignored, in line with the java.version system property.

+        Examples:
+        * OpenJDK 17.0.1 -> [17, 0, 1]
+        * OpenJDK 11.0.9.1-internal -> [11, 0, 9, 1]
+        * OpenJDK 1.8.0_312 -> [1, 8, 0]

+        If the JVM is already started,
+        this function should return the equivalent of: jimport('java.lang.System')
+             .getProperty('java.version')
+             .split('.')

+        In case the JVM is not started yet,a best effort is made to deduce the version from the environment without actually starting up the JVM in-process.
+If the version cannot be deduced, a RuntimeError with the cause is raised.

+    shutdown_jvm()
+        Shutdown the JVM.

+        This function makes a best effort to clean up Java resources first.
+        In particular, shutdown hooks registered with scyjava.when_jvm_stops are sequentially invoked.

+        Then, if the AWT subsystem has started, all AWT windows (as identified by the java.awt.Window.getWindows() method) are disposed to reduce the risk of GUI resources delaying JVM shutdown.

+        Finally, the jpype.shutdownJVM() function is called.
+Note that you can set the jpype.config.destroy_jvm flag to request JPype to destroy the JVM explicitly, although setting this flag can lead to delayed shutdown times while the JVM is waiting for threads to finish.

+        Note that if the JVM is not already running, then this function does nothing!
+In particular, shutdown hooks are skipped in this situation.

     start_jvm(options=[])
         Explicitly connect to the Java virtual machine (JVM).
 Only one JVM can be active; does nothing if the JVM has already been started.
 Calling